Student Code of Conduct

 - The preliminary investigation conducted by the Vice President for Student Services shall include in person conferences with the student who is alleged to have committed the violation.
 The accused student shall be informed of the alleged violation and receive reasonable notice of the time, date, and place of the conferences.
 The Vice President for Student Services will discuss with the student the implications of the alleged violation for both the student and the University.

-- If the accused student fails or refuses to meet with the Vice President for Student Services, a penalty may be imposed against the accused student, or the Vice President may elect to submit the matter to a Judicial Board, in which event, the accused student shall be given written notice (see: Section V-6.) of the time, date, and place of the Judicial Board hearing and the process shall be the same as paragraph I. below.
+- If the accused student fails or refuses to meet with the Vice President for Student Services, a penalty may be imposed against the accused student, or the Vice President may elect to submit the matter to a Hearing Board, in which event, the accused student shall be given written notice (see: Section V-6.) of the time, date, and place of the Hearing Board hearing and the process shall be the same as paragraph I. below.

 - At the conclusion of the preliminary investigation, the Vice President for Student Services may determine that no further action is necessary and may accordingly close the case.